The Girls' Department of the

 © 1998, Lisa LeDrew

-Public fears for the safety and virtue of these young women caused the passing of a law prohibiting such work.
-Concerns remained, however, for the large numbers of outport girls who came to St. John's each year seeking domestic work.
+Public fears for the safety and virtue of these young women caused the passing of a law prohibiting such work for women.
+Concerns remained for the large numbers of outport girls who came to St. John's each year seeking paid domestic work.

-Under the guidance of local upper class women - Lady Davidson, wife of the Governor, Mrs. W. C. Job and Mrs. Armine Gosling - and with the support of Dr. Wilfred Grenfell, the Department was established as a boarding house for outport girls working in St. John's.
+Under the guidance of local upper-class women, Lady Davidson, wife of the Governor, Edith Harvey Warren Job and Armine Gosling, and with the support of Dr. Wilfred Grenfell, established the Department as a boarding house for up to twenty-one outport girls working in St. John's.
 The home was steam heated, had electric lights, a large dining room and a social parlour where young women could entertain friends.
 In 1914, a night school for 'girls of the town' was held each Tuesday evening.
+It offered reading and writing classes, open to all girls.

 Maidservants in Front of a Cabin, probably in Labrador